geohai/covid-lstm-hosp/README.md

 # SLSTM (Covid-lstm-hosp)

-Python code for predicting COVID-19 hospitalization at the state-level in the US using a stacked LSTM.
+Python code for predicting COVID-19 hospitalization at the state-level in the US using a parallel Spatial-LSTM.

 Package requirements:
 ```